MyNameIsMikeGreen/MyNameIsMikeGreen/README.md

 * 👋 Hi, I’m [@MyNameIsMikeGreen](https://github.com/MyNameIsMikeGreen).
 If you hadn't already guessed, my name is Mike Green.
 * 👀 I am a professional software engineer in Manchester, UK.
-I primarily develop with Java and Python but have experience with a wide range of technologies.
 * 🌱 The personal projects hosted on my account are most commonly related to:
   * Data analysis and visualisation
   * Home automation